Notice to Our Patients Regarding a Stolen Briefcase. Learn More

 Advanced Radiation Oncology Fellowship

-All Fellows in this program spend three to four months per year in a one-on-one clinical rotation with the Department Chair, Lou Harrison.
-A recent awardee of the ASTRO Gold Medal, Dr. Harrison has written some of the primary textbooks in head and neck radiation oncology and brachytherapy.
-He treats a variety of head and neck and skin cancers, as well as sarcomas.
+In addition to conducting research, trainees will spend three months on a clinical rotation with Department Chair, Dr. Louis Harrison, MD FASTRO.
+An awardee of the ASTRO Gold Medal, Dr. Harrison has written some of the primary textbooks in head and neck radiation oncology and brachytherapy.
+Dr. Harrison is a leading expert in the management of head and neck and skin cancers as well as sarcomas.

 Number of Positions

 Applicants must have completed an accredited Radiation Oncology residency program.
-Foreign medical graduates are welcome to apply, but they must be ECFMG-certified.
+Foreign medical graduates are encouraged to apply, but must be ECFMG-certified.

 - Curriculum Vitae